For tutoring times and availability for subjects, please stop by the LSC or contact us at (602) 787-7180.

 LSC Mission, Vision, Learning Outcomes

-The Learning Support Center provides academic support and learning strategies through services, resources, and collaborations with faculty that allow students and the community to achieve their academic goals.
+The Learning Success Center provides academic support and learning strategies through services, resources, and collaborations with faculty that allow students and the community to achieve their academic goals.

 Students who use the LSC will be able to do one or more of the following: